cBournhonesque/lightyear/NOTES.md

   - one server: 1 game room per core?

+- BUGS:
+  - client-replication: it seems like the updates are getting accumulated for a given entity while the client is not synced
+    - that's because we don't do the duplicate check anymore, so we keep adding new updates
+    - but our code relies on the assumption that finalize() is called every send_interval (to drain pending-actions/pending-updates) which is not the case anymore.
+    - we still want to accumulate updates early though (before client is synced)
+    - OPTION 1 (SELECTED):
+      - just try sending the updates (which fails because we don't send anything until client is connected).
+That means we might have a bit of delay to receive the updates at the very beginning (retry_delay).
+    - OPTION 2:
+      - have a more clever way of accumulating updates.
+Maybe get a HashMap<ComponentKind, latest-tick> for updates?
+      - For actions, we still want to send every update sequentially...
+  - input-events are cleared every fixed-udpate, but we might want to use them every frame.
+What happens if frames are more frequent than fixed-update? we double-use an input..
+I feel like we should just have inputs every frame?

 - CLIENT REPLICATION:
   - we want client to be able to send messages to specific other clients
     - send a message to server, who then retransmits it to other clients